zonemaster/zonemaster/docs/maintenance/TechnicalMaintenancePlan.md

 Any new language added to the software requires a person to be responsible for that translation.
 Since strings may change between releases, it is important that the new strings will be translated for all the languages.

 There might be a need to have somebody to be responsible for translations, and that this responsibility includes having personal contacts with the translators.

+## Packaging

+Open source software is often shipped as software included in different operating system distributions.
+There are many people packaging software for these systems.
+Sometimes the open source projects takes its own responsibility to provide OS packages, especially if they have not yet been included in any distribution.

+We should not package the software for any target OS, but we should have a friendly dialogue with the people that want to package ZoneMaster in any distribution.

+In the release process, there are often release candidate versions release before the actual release.
+These *rc* versions are often tested by the package maintainers, and it is also a good way to see that the release are working on the platforms that the software is distributed with.
+Therefore we want the package maintainers to test the package before we release any final version.

 ## Operational systems